 To see your product or brand used on TV or in the hands of a celebrity?
 Well, it quite simply validates the quality of your brand to those who consume that form of entertainment, whether the consumer realizes it or not.
 And 43% of consumers report actively being aware of making a purchase from seeing a brand in the content they are watching!
 That is 43 people out of 100 who may never have bought the brand if they hadn't seen the content.
 And that's only those who are aware of it.

 This power of suggestion is very important in a marketing strategy and, therefore, should be to brand marketers.
 It can completely sway the way your demographic views your brand.

 We are in a time when brands continue to spend more on advertising than on their marketing or even PR plan.
 Even though consumers do SO MUCH to try to ad-avoid.
 But with current trends, that is an outdated approach - and is no doubt going to change.

-As more and more people use ad blocking services, stream from digital outlets like Netflix which have no commercials, and do everything they can to avoid or completely tune out ads, entertainment marketing has become the most organic and effective way to reach consumers.
+As more and more people use ad-blocking services, stream from digital outlets like Netflix, which, for the most part, have no commercials, and do everything they can to avoid or completely tune out ads, entertainment marketing has become the most organic and effective way to reach consumers.